MikenzieAlasca/F21-1010/lab/lab-05/Lab-05.raw.md

 Output Example:  aaugguaaa

-Implements a test that verifies that this works.
-Call the function `conv_t_to_u` Put it into the file `conv_t_to_u.py`.
+Implement a test that verifies that this works.
+See example-conv_t_to_u.py for testing code as well.

 ## Part 2

+Create a new file rna_lookup.py.

 Implement a function that uses a dictionary to lookup the amino acid that corresponds to a set of 3 RNA letters.
 The lookup takes in a 3 letter codon string and returns a single letter amino acid.
 If the three letter is not found then return '!'.